Mashiatmm/AD_Project_Thesis/README.md

 Or update existing environment with the following command :

+`conda activate ad_venv_2`

-`conda env update --file local.yml --prune`
+`conda env update --file environment.yml --prune` or

+`conda env update --file environment.yml`

+`--prune` uninstalls dependencies which were removed from .yml

 # Errors